-- SOC 101 Introduction to Sociology (3) An introduction to the study of human social behavior, society and its values, social organization, institutions, and processes.
-Some topics included are socialization, minorities, deviance, gender roles, the family, social stratification, and social change. - SOC 110 Introduction to Anthropology (3) This course introduces the student to the four major subdivisions of anthropology: physical anthropology, archeology, linguistic anthropology, and cultural anthropology.
+SOC 101 Introduction to Sociology (3) An introduction to

+- SOC 110 Introduction to Anthropology (3) This course introduces the student to the four major subdivisions of anthropology: physical anthropology, archeology, linguistic anthropology, and cultural anthropology.
 It lays the foundations for an understanding of human biological and cultural diversity. - SOC 200 Sociology of Deviance (3) Prerequisite: SOC 101 or instructor permission.
-Study and discussion of selected topics regarding areas of deviance including alcoholism, drug abuse, mental illness, crime, and domestic violence.

-- SOC 220 Social Problems (3) Prerequisite: SOC 101 or instructor permission.
+Study and discussion of selected topics regarding areas of deviance including alcoholism, drug abuse, mental illness, crime, and domestic violence. - SOC 220 Social Problems (3) Prerequisite: SOC 101 or instructor permission.
 Study and discussion of selected social issues including racism, ageism, sexism, poverty, welfare and environment. - SOC 315 Rural Sociology (3) Prerequisite: SOC 101 or instructor permission.
 The study of the social and cultural aspects of rural life, differential access to social institutions, rural poverty, agribusiness, and future prospects. - SOC 320 Social Welfare (3) Prerequisite: SOC 101 or instructor permission.
-Designed for those interested in understanding social welfare systems, public assistance processes and policies, social services programs, client/patron relations, current issues associated with welfare programming, and the influences of politics of social welfare. - SOC 345 Multicultural America (3) Prerequisite: SOC 101 or instructor permission.
+Designed for those interested in understanding social welfare systems, public assistance processes and policies, social services programs, client/ patron relations, current issues associated with welfare programming, and the influences of politics of social welfare. - SOC 345 Multicultural America (3) Prerequisite: SOC 101 or instructor permission.
 Study of the history, place, and role of ethnic and racial groups in American society.
 The course uses a comparative approach and focuses upon the differences and similarities in the adjustment processes of different groups to the American scene from the colonial period to the present. - SOC 350 Religion and Culture (3) Prerequisite: SOC 110 or instructor permission.
 The study of religious behavior from an anthropological perspective; it explores various religious beliefs and rituals across cultures. - SOC 355 Human Populations (3) Prerequisite: SOC 110 or instructor permission.
 A study of the major qualitative and quantitative problems and trends in human populations and consideration of those social factors that influence their composition.
 This course addresses the interrelationships between demographic variables and populations and how these apply to a variety of disciplines. - SOC 415/515 The Family (3) Prerequisite: SOC 101 or instructor permission.
-Study of the basic social unit: socialization processes, love, marriage, parental roles, conflict and divorce, within a historical and cultural perspective. - SOC 420 Environmental Sociology (3) Prerequisite: SOC 101 or instructor permission.
+Study of the basic social unit: socialization processes, love, marriage, parental roles, conflict and divorce, within a historical and cultural perspective.

+- SOC 420 Environmental Sociology (3) Prerequisite: SOC 101 or instructor permission.
 This course will analyze the relationship between the logic of social system development and resource development.
 The reciprocal relationship between human society and ecosystems will be examined as a wide range of environmental problems are addressed. - SOC 435 Forensic Anthropology (3) Prerequisite: SOC 110 or instructor permission.
 Laboratory-style course emphasizing forensic and archaeological problems in the identification and study of the human skeleton.
 Human bones are often the last testament of a deceased individidual.
 Through careful study, bones can reveal sex, height, population, age, occupation, disease and trauma of an individual.
-This course does NOT fulfill an elective requirement for the Sociology major or minor.
+This course does NOT fulfill an elective requirement for the Sociology major or minor. - SOC 444 Topics in Sociology (3) Current or special issues in Sociology will be examined.
+The course offers students the opportunity to discuss relevant issues facing society.
+Topics may include community, social change, and the sociology of women.
+The course may be repeated for credit, by advisement, when no duplication of topics exists.